MicrosoftDocs/win32/desktop-src/shell/how-to-register-an-event-handler.md

 ---
-Description: 'A device can potentially generate many events, and each event has the option of being handled by one of a number of different handlers.' ms.assetid: 'C203B5AB-917C-4543-98D6-EDE02E0B5E49'
+Description: A device can potentially generate many events, and each event has the option of being handled by one of a number of different handlers. ms.assetid: C203B5AB-917C-4543-98D6-EDE02E0B5E49
-title: How to Register an Event Handler
+title: How to Register an Event Handler ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Register an Event Handler